tytydraco/yessleep/out/We_never_open_the_door_when_theres_only_one_knock.md

 I’d never told Max about the fight, in fact, nobody but my parents knew about it.

 "I loved that damn thing.
 Won it at the Halloween carnival.
 When Ruby saw it she begged me to give it to her, she cried for hours because she hadn't won it.
-And even when my parents said she'd buy her another toy she wouldn't stop.
+And even when my parents said they'd buy her another toy she wouldn't stop.
 She wanted mine."

 "Well, she wanted to be just like you.
 It's sweet."